If you’re looking to skip the meat but still want your daily dose of protein, beans are your friend.

 Although beans can seem high in carbohydrates at first glance, they’re also high in fiber (which don’t affect your blood sugar), meaning that their “net carbs” are quite low.

-“Net carbs” are the amount of carbohydrates that actually impact blood sugars and it’s often more important to pay attention to net carbs the total amount of carbohydrates.
+“Net carbs” are the amount of carbohydrates that actually impact blood sugars and it’s often more important to pay attention to net carbs than the total amount of carbohydrates.

 Barbequed Christmas lima beans can easily become part of your meatless Monday routine or just any other night where you’re looking for a hearty vegan dish to fill you up.